Trimeris anceps

-Lobelia anceps, commonly known as angled lobelia, is a small herbaceous plant in the family Campanulaceae it grows in several states of Australia, New Zealand, South America and South Africa.
+Trimeris anceps (synonym Lobelia anceps), commonly known as angled lobelia, is a small herbaceous plant in the family Campanulaceae.
 It is a small, perennial herb with blue to purple flowers.
+It grows in several states of Australia, New Zealand, the Tubuai Islands, Chile, southern Africa, and Madagascar.

 Description

 Lobelia anceps is a prostrate to ascending, glabrous, perennial herb typically growing to a height of 50 cm, occasionally branches rooting at nodes.
 The leaves are variable, angled or more or less winged, linear-elliptic, oblong to oval spoon-shaped, 10-85 mm long, 1.5-20 mm wide, toothed or smooth, and often red to purplish at the base and the petiole 0-20 mm long.
 The blue, purple or occasionally white flowers are borne singly in leaf axils on a pedicel 2-12 mm long.
 The corolla usually 5-15 mm long, the two upper petals narrower than the three lower petals.
 Flowering occurs mostly in summer and autumn and the fruit is a conical shaped capsule covered in soft, upright hairs or smooth, 5-15 mm long and 1.5-3 mm in diameter.